CONSITT, Francis (1744-1806) — York

-Early in his career, Consitt advertised variously “Ladies’ compliment cards and visiting tickets”, “Crests, &c, upon silver, copper, or pewter” for the gentry, and “Bills of exchange, sign-bills, bills of parcels, equation tables”, etc. At the age of twenty-three, Consitt married Eleanor Gledhill at York, 2 Dec 1767.
+Early in his career, Consitt advertised variously “Ladies’ compliment cards and visiting tickets”, “Crests, &c, upon silver, copper, or pewter” for the gentry, and “Bills of exchange, sign-bills, bills of parcels, equation tables”, etc. He was recorded as an engraver and “papist”, living with his mother, in 1765.
+At the age of twenty-three, Consitt married Eleanor Gledhill at St. Helen, York, 2 Dec 1767.
 Two of their children, Eleanor and Walter, died in infancy in 1776, and another, Charles, in 1779: all were buried at St. Martin, Coney Street, York.
 Consitt became a freeman of York in 1779.
 His wife was a mantua-maker, who took apprentices named Clementina and Elizabeth Metcalfe in 1780.
-Consitt took out an insurance policy for £300 in 1781.
+Consitt took out an insurance policy for £300 in 1781, of which just £20 was for his kitchen and workshop.
 In 1785, he was granted permission to pull down an older building on the corner of Stonegate and Blake Street and build a handsome new house for himself, which still survives.
-He died in 1806 and was buried at St. Olave with St. Giles, York, 28 Jul 1806.
+He died at Clifton in 1806 and was buried at St. Olave with St. Giles, York, 28 Jul 1806.

 Stonegate, York — 1764